9 FAM 302.5

 9 FAM 302.5-3(D)(1) (U) Waivers for Immigrants

-(U) No waiver is available for immigrants found ineligible under INA 212(a)(3)(A)(i)(II).
+(U) No waiver is available for an immigrant found ineligible under INA 212(a)(3)(A)(i)(II).
 However, the ineligibility applies only to current circumstances and may be overcome.

 9 FAM 302.5-3(D)(2) (U) Waivers for Nonimmigrants